rokgm/Chess-App/README.md

 ## Developing on Windows
 Recommended:
-- Wsl2 is used by us to develop this application, so we would recommend.
+- Wsl2 is used by us to develop this application, so we would recommend it.
 Set wsl2 `wsl --set-default-version 2`.
 Check version `wsl -l -v`.
-- To open project directory in VS Code in WSL environment use `open_vscode_in_wsl.bat`.

 ## Contributing
 - Make a branch with name that summaries what will be implemented and than make a merge request